Adding Social features

 Revised wireframes + Prototype.

-Finally, I revised the high-fidelity wireframes to reflect the recommendations from the affinity map.
-Feel free to view the screens in Marvel using the button below.
+Finally, I revised the wireframes and Marvel prototype to reflect the recommendations from the affinity map.
+Some of the main changes are shown below.
+Feel free to interact with the revised prototype using the button below.

 Work with developers to identify any technical limitations